Modelling aspects of consciousness: a topological perspective: Mathematical model

 We now introduce two further (related) definitions.
-First, given an interval $I$ of strictly positive length, we say that $o_t$ is a {\em frozen stream of attention} if, for all $t, t' \in I$ with $t<t'$, we have $o_t = o_t'$.
-Thus a frozen stream of attention is one where the focus of attention does not shift (as in Fig.~\ref{fig1} between $t_1$ and $t_2$).
-Next, given an (open or closed) interval $I$, let $O_I$ denote the subspace of $I \times \A$ defined by: and let where $\sim$ is the equivalence relation on $O_I$ defined by $(t, x) \sim (t', x')$ if $x=x'$ and $o_t$ is a frozen stream of attention on the closed interval with endpoints $t$ and $t'$.
-Thus, $O_I$ describes the stream of attention over the time period $I$, whereas $o_I$ collapses any portions of this space that consist of frozen streams of attention (thus, $o_I$ describes just the the changes in attention over the time interval $I$).
+First, given an interval $I$ of strictly positive length, we say that $o_t$ is a {\em frozen stream of attention} if, for all $t, t' \in I$ with $t<t'$, we have $o_t = o_{t'}$.
+Thus a frozen stream of attention is one where the focus of attention does not shift (as in Fig.~\ref{fig1} between $t_0$ and $t_1$).
+Next, given an (open or closed) interval $I$, let $O_I$ denote the subspace of $I \times \A$ defined by: and consider the quotient space: where $\sim$ is the equivalence relation on $O_I$ defined by $(t, x) \sim (t', x')$ if $x=x'$ and $o_t$ is a frozen stream of attention on the closed interval with endpoints $t$ and $t'$.
+Thus, $O_I$ describes the stream of attention over the time period $I$, whereas the quotient space $o_I$ collapses any portions of this space that consist of frozen streams of attention (thus, $o_I$ describes just the the changes in attention over the time interval $I$).
+The motivation for introducing this quotient step is to allow the possibility for a mind to hold a representation of attention over time if the attention is not shifting with time, and thereby strengthening the statement of our main result.